serpent7776/pg_worker_pool/README.md

 This will start two background workers, `foo` and `bar`.
 `foo` will create an indices on table `my_big_table` and `bar` on table `other_big_table`.
 `foo` and `bar` will run independently of each other, but all indices submitted to the same worker will be created in order.

+## FAQ

+### How many workers should I start?

+It's hard to answer that in general case, but you probably don't want to start more than the number of CPUs you have on the machine, especially for long running queries.